 One time a neighbor gave us the shoulders and hams from a deer because he had more than enough.
 I was very thankful, but when I started the cleaning process I noticed a lot of dirt and leaves and I found some bone fragments as well because he quartered the deer with a hacksaw–not saying anything is wrong with that, but he was very sloppy with it.

 I rinsed the meat for so long trying to get it clean.
-Not to mention that I accidently cut my hand on the jagged ham bone because I didn’t realize it was cut jaggedly.
+Not to mention that I accidentally cut my hand on the jagged ham bone because I didn’t realize it was cut jaggedly.

 Where he quartered the meat carelessly, it was discolored, jagged, and very dirty.
 I even found a store receipt on one of the hams–yes, a receipt!
 Lord only knows how it got on the deer meat.